nlsdev/frontend/readme.md

 That way you don’t have to pollute your global config with inappropriate values, and you still have an easy access to modifying the values that matter.
 If a property needs explaining, add comments to the bottom of the file and make a reference to it.

-Note that you should be writing consistent CSS, ideally by using SCSS lint (see Tools section.)
+Note that you should be writing consistent CSS, ideally by using a linter (see Tools section.)
+Consistent rule ordering helps the server a lot with gzip.

 Here’s an example of a component that is properly maintained.